IIEleven11/CloneXTTSv2/README.md

 ========================================================================================================================

-- get data set, 1 48khz wav file, MONO
+- get data set, 1 48khz wav file, MONO.

 - Get reference audio (length and amount unknown.
 Experiment)

-- Use segmenter.py, point it at your single 48khz audio file
+- Use segmenter.py, first create a folder named "training" in the "training folder make another folder named "wavs".
+Put all segments into the "wavs" folder.
+Point script at your 48khz single .wav file and "wavs" folder..

-- Use transcriber.py, pointing it at the segments folder.
+- Use transcriber.py, pointing it at the "wavs" folder.
+METADATA.CSV must go into your "training" folder.
    - The format of metadata.csv follows ljspeech: "audio1|transcription|validation" or if you have no validation, repeat transcription: "audio1|transcription|transcription"
    - The script will transcribe good audio and remove any audio it doesnt understand putting it in the badAudio folder.
    - It will create metadata.csv for you.
 Lining up your segments with the corresponding transcript.